nataliethistime/songdown-app/README.md

 # Changes

+### 0.1.0
+- Added a link to the Syntax Help on the edit page.

 ### 0.0.4 (2015-1-29)
 - Split the CSS for the index page and the song page.
 - Fixed trying to go to `/edit` (without specifying a song name) as it was throwing undefined errors and all that jazz.